AriRice/Leiothlypis_first_chapter/README.md

-# Leiothlypis_first_chapter
 Contains everything from the previous 3 Leiothlypis repositories... but better.

-How to do the aligning, filtering, and genotyping:
+# Aligning, filtering, and genotyping
 1. Run Step 1 interactively.
 Follow ALL the directions.

 2. Run the alignment script (step 2) from the 08_align_script folder.